columbia/PrivateKube/README.md

 pypy ./minimal_example.py
 ```

-The simulation program saves experiment results in a workspace specified by config dictionary.
+The simulation program saves experiment results in a workspace specified by a config dictionary.
 By default, it is saved under `./examples/exp_results/some_work_space_name`.

 #### How to analyze simulation results
 `dpsched.analysis` contains modules for collecting experiment result from workspace directory and plotting various figures.
-`evaluation/microbenchmark/microbenchmark_figures_single_block.ipynb` gives examples on how to use `dpsched.analysis` module with detailed comments.
+[evaluation/microbenchmark/microbenchmark_figures_single_block.ipynb](evaluation/microbenchmark/microbenchmark_figures_single_block.ipynb) gives examples on how to use the `dpsched.analysis` module with detailed comments.

 ### 2.3 How to reproduce microbenchmark evaluation